-As at September 30, 2017 2016
+As at September 30, 2018 2017

-Consulting fees 72,135 147,500
+Consulting fees 74,283 45,135

-72,135 147,500
+Stock-based compensation 49,450 -

+123,733 45,135

-10. Capital Management
+11. Capital Management

 The Corporation's objectives when managing capital is to safeguard its ability to continue as a going concern by providing adequate working capital and maintaining cash on hand.
 The Corporation defines capital as the Corporation's shareholders' equity and loans and borrowings.
-At September 30, 2017 shareholders' deficit was \$989,110 (2016 - \$281,050 shareholders' equity) and loans and borrowings were \$1,469,349 (2016 - \$13,000).
+At September 30, 2018 shareholders' deficit was \$1,831,794 (2017 - \$989,110) and loans and borrowings were \$7,468,229 (2017 - \$1,469,349).
 The Corporation manages its capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.
 In order to maintain or adjust the capital structure, the Corporation may purchase shares for cancellation pursuant to normal course issuer bids, issue new shares or obtain debt financing.
 The Corporation is not currently subject to any externally imposed capital requirements.